Clane (barony)

-Clane (Claonadh) is a barony in County Kildare, Republic of Ireland.
+Clane (Claonadh) is a barony in County Kildare, Ireland.

 Etymology

 Clane derives its name from the town of Clane (Irish Claonadh, "slope"/"incline").

 Location

 Clane barony is found in northern County Kildare, west of the River Liffey and incorporating much of the Bog of Allen.

 History

 Clane barony was part of the ancient lands of the Uí Broin before the 13th century.

 List of settlements

 Below is a list of settlements in Clane barony: